TMills343/app_dashboard/README.md

   - Flask secret key used for session signing.
 If omitted, the app generates a temporary key per runtime and logs a warning.
 Sessions will reset on restart.
  - DASHBOARD_TITLE (optional)
    - Customizes the page title and header shown on the dashboard.
-   - Default (if not set): "Mills House Applications".
+   - Default (if not set): "App Dashboard".

 MongoDB setup